Home/Insights

 2. If the same user takes another action for the same incident within 20 minutes of the last, we'll assume they've been working this incident continuously since the last time we saw them.

-As an example, if we see someone message the incident channel at 10:11am, we'll immediately assign them 10 minutes of workload.
+If we see someone message the incident channel at 10:11am, we'll immediately assign them 10 minutes of workload.

 If that person was to update a Zendesk ticket attached to this incident at 10:15am, we'll adjust to assume 4m of activity (from 10:11 to 10:15) and allocate another 10 minutes after.